Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Glasshouse whitefly is a sap-sucking insect that can reducs the vigour of plants and excretes a sticky, sugary substance, called honeydew, on the leaves, stems and fruits of its host plants.
+Glasshouse whitefly is a sap-sucking true bug that can reduces the vigour of plants and excretes a sticky, sugary substance, called honeydew, on the leaves, stems and fruits of its host plants.

-It thrives in warm conditions, which is why it is not usually a problem on outdoor plants.
-Glasshouse whitefly is active all year round on houseplants and in greenhouses.
+Glasshouse whitefly thrives in warm conditions, which is why it is not usually a problem on outdoor plants.
+This insect is active all year round on houseplants and in greenhouses.

 Due to this insects rapid reproductive rate and the widespread occurrence of pesticide-resistant strains, biological control often gives better results than insecticides on greenhouse plants.

-This involves introducing tiny parasitic wasps, Encarsia formosa, which attack the whitefly nymphs.
-The parasite is available by mail order from the suppliers of biological controls.
+This involves introducing tiny parasitoid wasps, Encarsia formosa, which prey on the whitefly scale nymphs.
+The parasitoid is available by mail order from the suppliers of biological controls.
 It is important to introduce the parasite before plants are heavily infested as it cannot give instant control.
 Parasitised nymphs turn black so it is easy to monitor the progress of the control.
 As Encarsia is killed by most insecticides, avoid spraying with products other than fatty acids, plant invigorators, plant extracts or plant oils (see below) prior to its introduction.